-FORM 10 -Q ------------- ---- -----------
+FORM 10 - -Q ------------- ------------- ----

+■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended September 30, 2012

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission File Number 000-51470

+AtriCure, Inc.

-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) 1934 OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended Ju ne 30, 2012 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) 1934 OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number 000 -51470 Atricure, In (Exact name of Registrant as specified 1C.
-Delaware 34-1940305 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 6217 Centre Park Drive West Chester, OH 4506 (Address of principal executive of ) (513) 755-4100 (Registrant's telephone number, including g area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed ing the preceding 12 months (or for such shorter period that the registrant was required to airements for the past 90 days: YES $\boxtimes$ NO $\square$ 1 Indicate by check mark whether the registrant has submitted electronically and posted of submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of this chapter) strant was required to submit and post such files).
-YES $\boxtimes$ NO $\square$ the c Indicate by check mark whether the registrant is a large accelerated filer, an accelerated definitions of "large accelerated filer, accelerated filer and smaller reporting company" in e Larg ge Accelerated Filer 🗆 Accelerated Filer Σ Non n-Accelerated Filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 2b-2 of the Exchange Act): YES □ NO 🗵 Indicate the number of shares outstanding of each of the issuer's classes of common sto ock, as of the latest practicable date.
-Class Common Stock, \$.001 par value Outstanding at July 30, 2012 16,649,306
+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+34-1940305 (I.R.S.
+Employer Identification No.)

+6217 Centre Park Drive West Chester, OH 45069 (Address of principal executive offices)

+(513) 755-4100 (Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: YES \boxtimes NO \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES \boxtimes NO \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non- the definitions of "large accelerated filer, accelerated filer and smaller reporting company" in Rule 12b-2 1 0 1 Large Accelerated Filer $\ \Box$ Accelerated Filer \square Non-Accelerated Filer \Box (Do not check if a smaller reporting company) Smaller reporting company $\ \Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the E exchange Act): YES □ NO ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the e latest practicable date.
+Class Outstanding at October 29, 2012 Common Stock, \$.001 par value 16,675,146